kyuupichan/aiorpcX/docs/json-rpc.rst

   If the message is ill-formed, return an :class:`RPCRequest` object with its :attr:`method` set to an :class:`RPCError` instance describing the error.

-.. classmethod:: JSONRPC.detect_protocol(message)

-  Attempt to detect the protocol version a JSON RPC message most closely conforms to.

-  :param bytes message: the message to interpret
-  :return: the protocol class, or :const:`None`
-  :rtype: :class:`JSONRPC`

-  If the message does not conform to either JSON RPC version 1.0 or version 2.0 :class:`JSONRPCLoose` or :const:`None` will be returned.
-  Note that, e.g., a return value of :class:`JSONRPCv2` does *not* guarantee that the message is a valid JSON RPC version 2.0 message, only that it is closer to that protocol version than any other.

 Message construction